chef/chef-web-docs/content/errors.md

 1. Log in to the Chef management console and click on the failing object type (most likely **Nodes**).

-2. Click on the object in the list that is causing the error.
+2. Click on the object in the list that's causing the error.

 3. Click on the **Permissions** sub-tab.
 Which permission it needs, depends on the type of request that failed: